Current guidance on COVID-19

 To keep safe, please consider:

-- Face: Continue to wear a face covering if in an enclosed public space or on public transport (unless you are exempt)
+• Face: Consider wearing a face covering if in an enclosed public space or on public transport (especially if you have any respiratory symptoms)

 Know the symptoms of COVID-19